Modernizr/Modernizr/README.md

 - [Integration tests](https://modernizr.github.io/Modernizr/test/integration.html)
 - [Unit tests](https://modernizr.github.io/Modernizr/test/unit.html)

-Modernizr tests which native CSS3 and HTML5 features are available in the current UA and makes the results available to you in two ways: as properties on a global `Modernizr` object, and as classes on the `<html>` element.
+Modernizr tests which native CSS3 and HTML5 features are available in the current UA and make the results available to you in two ways: as properties on a global `Modernizr` object, and as classes on the `<html>` element.
 This information allows you to progressively enhance your pages with a granular level of control over the experience.

 ## Breaking changes with v4